rokucommunity/brighterscript/readme.md

 # BrighterScript

 A superset of Roku's BrightScript language.
 Compiles to standard BrightScript.

 [![Build Status](https://travis-ci.org/rokucommunity/brighterscript.svg?branch=master)](https://travis-ci.org/rokucommunity/brighterscript)
 [![codecov](https://codecov.io/gh/rokucommunity/brighterscript/branch/master/graph/badge.svg)](https://codecov.io/gh/rokucommunity/brighterscript)
 [![NPM Version](https://badge.fury.io/js/brighterscript.svg?style=flat)](https://npmjs.org/package/@rokucommunity/brighterscript)

+The goal of this project is to bring new features and syntax enhancements to Roku's BrightScript language.
+It also supports parsing and validating standard BrightScript, so you don't even need to write a single line of `BrighterScript` code to benefit from this project.

  **Disclaimer:** This is currently a **work in progress**.
 Use at your own risk, but feel free to raise any issues you may find.